Inquest: Cranberries singer O’Riordan drowned after drinking

 - Trump calls on NY Times to turn senior official who wrote critical 'resistance' op-ed 'over to government at once!'

-Coroner Shirley Radcliffe said O’Riordan died from drowning due to alcohol intoxication.
+Coroner Shirley Radcliffe said that O’Riordan died from drowning because of alcohol intoxication.

 “There’s no evidence that this was anything other than an accident,” she said.